kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) An applicant is entitled to a Class I or a Class II provisional airworthiness certificate, for an aircraft, for which a provisional amendment to the type certificate has been issued, if—

-\(1\) He meets the eligibility requirements of §21.213 and he complies with this section; and
+\(1\) He meets the eligibility requirements of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.213   Eligibility.|§21.213]] and he complies with this section; and

-\(2\) The FAA finds that there is no feature, characteristic, or condition of the aircraft, as modified in accordance with the provisionally amended type certificate, that would make the aircraft unsafe when operated in accordance with the applicable limitations established in §§21.85(g), 91.317, and 121.207 of this chapter.
+\(2\) The FAA finds that there is no feature, characteristic, or condition of the aircraft, as modified in accordance with the provisionally amended type certificate, that would make the aircraft unsafe when operated in accordance with the applicable limitations established in §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.85   Provisional amendments to type certificates.|§21.85]](g), 91.317, and 121.207 of this chapter.

 \(b\) The applicant must show that the modification was made under a quality system adequate to ensure that the modification conforms to the provisionally amended type certificate.